VirgilSecurity/demo-nexmo-chat-android/README.md

 ## Register new user

-First of all you should generate private key and create Virgil Card based on it.
+First of all, you should generate a Private Key and create Virgil Card based on it.

 ```kotlin
 // Generate private key